-In order to comply with the performance-based exception from Section 162(m) of the Internal Revenue Code ("Section 162(m)"), the Plan imposes the following additional individual sub-limits on awards intended to satisfy the exception:
+In order to comply with the performance-based exception from Section 162(m) of the Internal Revenue Code ("Section 162(m)"), as in effect prior to Tax Reform and Jobs Act of 2017, the Plan imposes the following additional individual sub-limits on awards intended to satisfy the exception:

-the maximum aggregate number of Shares that may be subject to stock options or SARs granted in any calendar year to any one participant will be 2,000,000 Shares;

-the maximum aggregate number of restricted Shares and Shares subject to restricted share units, performance Shares and other stock-based awards granted in any calendar year to any one participant will be 1,500,000 Shares;

-the maximum aggregate compensation that can be paid pursuant to performance units or other cash-based awards granted in any calendar year to any one participant will be \$3,000,000 or a number of Shares having an aggregate fair market value not in excess of such amount, and the maximum dividend equivalents that may be paid in any calendar year to any one Participant shall be \$300,000 or a number of Shares having an aggregate fair market value not in excess of such amount.
+- the maximum aggregate number of Shares that may be subject to stock options or SARs granted in any calendar year to any one participant will be 2,000,000 Shares; - the maximum aggregate number of restricted Shares and Shares subject to restricted share units, performance Shares and other stock-based awards granted in any calendar year to any one participant will be 1,500,000 Shares; - the maximum aggregate compensation that can be paid pursuant to performance units or other cash-based awards granted in any calendar year to any one participant will be \$3,000,000 or a number of Shares having an aggregate fair market value not in excess of such amount, and - the maximum dividend equivalents that may be paid in any calendar year to any one Participant shall be \$300,000 or a number of Shares having an aggregate fair market value not in excess of such amount.

-Although the Tax Reform and Jobs Act of 2017 generally eliminated the ability to deduct compensation qualifying for the "performance-based compensation" exemption to Section 162(m) for tax years commencing after December 31, 2017, these provisions remain intact in the proposed amended Plan.
-We therefore, will not make future awards under the Plan that are intended to qualify for this exemption.
+Although the Tax Reform and Jobs Act of 2017 generally eliminated the ability to deduct compensation qualifying for the "performance-based compensation" exemption to Section 162(m) for tax years commencing after December 31, 2017, these provisions remain in the proposed amended Plan.
+We will not make future awards under the Plan that are intended to qualify for this exemption and therefore these limits will not apply.